Upperdog/clean-image-filenames/readme.txt

 = Features =

-* Can be used for more than images
+* Can be also used for other file types
 * Is multisite compatible
 * Works with custom upload_dir setups
 * Doesn't alter your database or uploads settings